Thanks to Nessa and JNE for suggesting our Baby Name of the Day.

 - JRR Tolkein created an Elvish version of the name – Elanor.

-- E! original series The Royals gives the name to a partying princess.
+- E! original series The Royals gave the name to a partying princess.

 But perhaps the most enduring association in the US is former First Lady, Eleanor Roosevelt.